Does influencer database software make sense for your team?

 To get your money’s worth, you need to be consistently reaching out to and following up with influencers.
 We know firsthand just how time-consuming this can be.

-Could you save some time when it comes to research and outreach?
+Could you save some time with a database when it comes to research and outreach?
 Absolutely.

 But again, there are still so many time-consuming tasks on your plate after conducting outreach.